mabasamv/vending-machine/README.md

 1. Start up with preconfigured items as well as petty cash.
 2. Allow a user to add items to be purchased.
 3. Facilitate payment and store petty cash by means of known currency denominations.
-4. Issue change by known currency denominations.
+4. Issue pettyCash by known currency denominations.
 5. Adjust available quantity of items and petty cash.

 ## Getting started